JetBoom/legacyquery/README.md

 # legacyquery
 GMod server browser code that uses the old master server protocol to return 100% of the servers rather than those limited to your geoip location.
-READ THE BELOW ITEMS.
+READ THE BELOW ITEMS AND BACKUP YOUR LUA/MENU FOLDER!

+# REQUIREMENTS
+You need GLSock2
+You can get it from https://code.google.com/p/mattmodules/source/browse/#svn%2Ftrunk%2Fgm_glsock%2FRelease The binaries go in to garrysmod/lua/bin

 # TODO:
 * Need to convert PHP script to Lua.
 The server list is actually from a php job so there's a high chance you're not even getting the updated server list.